oottppxx/enigma2/plugins/budweiser/README.md

-* The more astute readers might have noticed that the way it all works is generic enough so the plugin can be used as a very simple way to create a predefined list of commands to be run it, not necessarily related to any audio operations.
+* The more astute readers might have noticed that the way it all works is generic enough so the plugin can be used as a very simple way to create a predefined list of commands to be run, not necessarily related to any audio operations.

 * Depending on the (frequency) of usage, it might be handier to assign a hotkey to the plugin, so the list of sources can be brought up with a single key press on